 Animal Nepal was established as a non-profit company in 2004 by Dutch journalist and long term resident Lucia de Vries together with friends Jessy and Maria Rai, Roselle Prisno and Jiggy Gaton.
 After teaming up with social activist and animal lover Pramada Shah, the organisation spread its wings and Animal Nepal was registered as an NGO in 2009.
 The collaborative efforts of Pramada and Lucia took the organisation to greater heights.
 Lucia stepped down as volunteer director in 2014 and Pramada continues to lead Animal Nepal with a supportive board and professional team.

 Shocked by the condition of equines in brick factories, AN expanded its programme to include Working Equine.
 In 2010, A Working Equine Outreach Programme was established in Lalitpur with the support of The Donkey Sanctuary UK.
 In 2012, the outreach programme was extended to Nepalgunj- Nepal’s main equine bazaar, to address the root causes of the abuse and make a lasting change in the lives of Nepal’s working equines and their owners.
-In 2016, AN plans to further expand its Outreach programme t0 Dhading, Kavre and Gorkha.
+In 2016, AN further expanded its outreach programme toinclude equines working in brick factoriesin Dhading, Kavre and mountain mules Gorkha districts

 Touched by the living and working conditions of the 200 domesticated elephants employed in anti-poaching units and safari tourism, AN initiated a Working Elephant Outreach Programme in 2014.
-Under the programme, AN conducts research and works directly with owners to create examples of good practices, such as chain free corrals and ‘humane safaris’.
+Under the programme, AN conducts research and works directly with owners to create examples of good practices, such as chain free corrals and ethical elephant tourism activities.’.

 Animal Nepal is also well known for its national campaigns in the areas of working animals, livestock transport and slaughter, elephant abuse and dog poisoning.
 AN is also known for its successful cooperation with the Government of Nepal, including the Department of Livestock and various munipalities, to advocate for and create legislation for animals and to jointly conduct humane dog management programmes.
 AN further organises awareness campaigns among school students and media representatives.

-Animal Nepal is managed by Mr. Uttam Kafle who is the Executive Director.
-Currently, Animal Nepal employs 19 staff members, including three vets.
-A Mobile Response Team (MRT) is in place for an effective response to sick and injured dogs (and sometimes, even cows and monkeys).
-The organization also operates one ambulance service for rescuing dogs and providing mobile treatments.
+A Mobile Response Team (MRT) is in place for an effective response to sick and injured dogs..
+The organization also operates an ambulance service for rescuing dogs and providing mobile treatments.